Slow persuasion: Myopic behaviour by the decision-maker

-\Cref{observation:myopic} implies that Markov perfect equilibria exist, and further that a principal-preferred MPE exists (by a simple continuity argument).
-It also follows that the agent's behaviour can differ across MPEs only at beliefs at which she is exactly indifferent, which in turn implies that generically, under mild conditions, the MPE is partially unique. \footnote{In particular, for Lebesgue almost all expected-utility $f_{\textsl{a}}$ (viewed as vectors in $\R^{2\abs*{A}}$), the agent's strategy differs across MPEs only on a countable set of beliefs.
-We will see in §\ref{sec:beliefs:BR} that the principal's best reply is generically partially unique.}
+\Cref{observation:myopic} implies that Markov perfect equilibria exist, and further that a sender-preferred MPE exists.
+It also follows that the decision-maker's behaviour can differ across MPEs only at beliefs at which she is exactly indifferent, which in turn implies that generically, under mild conditions, the MPE is partially unique. \footnote{In particular, for Lebesgue-a.e. expected-utility $f_{\textsl{D}}$ (viewed as vectors in $\R^{2\abs*{A}}$), the decision-maker's strategy differs across MPEs only on a countable set of beliefs.
+We will see in §\ref{sec:beliefs:BR} that the sender's best reply is generically partially unique.}

-In light of \Cref{observation:myopic}, it remains only to characterise the principal's best reply to a given regular and myopic strategy of the agent.
+In light of \Cref{observation:myopic}, it remains only to characterise the sender's best reply to a given regular and myopic strategy of the decision-maker.
 We will in fact characterise her best reply to an arbitrary regular Markov strategy.
-We proceed in two steps, studying the principal's value function §\ref{sec:value}, and then her best reply in §\ref{sec:beliefs}.
+We proceed in two steps, studying the sender's value function §\ref{sec:value}, and then her best reply in §\ref{sec:beliefs}.